Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 The Sharp Spine

 At first I was surprised at how little the spine bothered me, but the blade is thin enough that I didn’t really need to tighten my grip that much.
-That said, when I did need to push hard into a cut for especially thick or hard vegetables it was not pleasant.

-That emphasizes the fact that this knife is really best for cutting lighter foods: onions, herbs, fish, and leafy green-type things.
 It would probably be good for cabbage and whole heads of lettuce too, but the particular phase of eating I was in at the time didn’t include that amount of leaves.
-It was a stir fry kind of time, so I minced half the kitchen with this knife, and on the whole I had a pleasant time doing it.
+It was a stir fry kind of time, so I minced half the kitchen with this knife, and so long as I didn’t have to push to hard into a cut I had a pleasant time doing it.

 Food Performance